xdgrulez/kash.py/README.md

 *kash.py* supports *Avro*, *Protobuf* and *JSONSchema*, Confluent Cloud, Redpanda, etc.

+...and it will give you *Kafka superpowers* of a kind you have never experienced before.
+Honestly :)

 Check out the full [kash module documentation](https://github.com/xdgrulez/kash.py/blob/main/docs/_build/markdown/source/kash.md) if you are interested in seeing the entire functionality of *kash.py*.

 ## Installation